Nieuwstadt: History

-It was first mentioned in 1242 as "Novo Opido", and means "new (fortified) city", and received city rights in 1277.
+Nieuwstadt was first mentioned in 1242 as "Novo Opido" which means "new (fortified) city", and received city rights in 1277.
 Nieuwstadt was a border city of the Duchy of Guelders and received city walls.
-In 1383, it was severe damaged and a more compact settlement developed.
+In 1383, it was severely damaged and a more compact settlement was developed.
 In 1573, the walls were demolished and Nieuwstadt started to stagnate.

 The Catholic St John the Baptist Church has a nave from the 13th century.
-The choir was added in the 14th century is slight crooked.
-The church was restored in 1862 by Pierre Cuypers.
-The church was damaged during World War II and was repaired in 1946.
+The choir added in the 14th century is slightly crooked.
+The church was restored in 1862 by Pierre Cuypers and repaired in 1946 after being damaged in World War II.

 Millen Castle is located to the south-east of Nieuwstadt.
 There is still a ruin of the medieval castle which probably had its origins in the 13th century.
 In 1365, a ring wall with two towers were added.
 Around 1450, a second ring was added.
 The castle was demolished from 1650 onwards.
 In the late-17th century, an estate was built near the former castle.

 Nieuwstadt was home to 830 people in 1840.
 It was a separate municipality until 1982, when it was merged into Echt-Susteren.